espnet/espnet/egs2/TEMPLATE/asr1/steps/README.md

 You can find `data/train/feats.scp`.

-The scirpts of Kaldi expects the directory specified by the argument, `data/train` in this case, following **a specific directory structure**.
+The scirpts of Kaldi expect the directory specified by the argument, `data/train` in this case, following **a specific directory structure**.
 See https://github.com/espnet/data_example

+See about `utils/run.pl`: https://espnet.github.io/espnet/parallelization.html